charlesm93/charlesm93.github.io/_pages/research.md

 This encompasses Markov chains Monte Carlo, Gibbs and Hamiltonian Monte Carlo sampling, and approximate methods such as integrated Laplace approximations.
 * Automatic differentiation, meaning the computation of derivatives to supports gradient based algorithms.
 Emphasis on the differentiation of implicit functions, such as solutions to differential equations.
-* Hierarchical and latent Gaussian models, the geometry of their posteriors, and how this interacts with simulation algorithms.
+* Hierarchical and latent Gaussian models, the geometry of their posteriors, and how this interacts with algorithms.
-* Bayesian modeling workflows with applications in pharmacometrics, epidimeology, and physics.
+* Bayesian modeling workflows with applications in Pharmacometrics, Epidimeology, and Physics.
 * Ising and Spin glass models, graph models, and more generally high-dimensional discrete spaces.